-Welcome to our guide on claiming cut finger compensation.
-If you have cut your finger at work, you could be eligible to claim if it was caused by the negligence of your employer.
+By Danielle Newton.
+Last Updated 23rd June 2023.
+In this guide, we talk about what to expect when claiming compensation for a finger injury at work.
+If you have cut your finger at work, you could be eligible to claim if the injury was caused by the negligence of your employer.

 Cuts to the finger can range from minor to serious.
 For instance, some simple finger lacerations might only take a few months to recover, whereas a serious injury could result in you losing your finger.
 You may be able to claim in either circumstance.